 Sometimes in high latitudes the Sun does not rise but twilight occurs.
-This is indicated in the Air Almanac by a solid black rectangle symbol in the sunrise and sunset column.
+This is indicated in the almanacs by a solid black rectangle symbol in the sunrise and sunset column.
 To find the time of beginning of morning twilight, subtract half the duration of twilight as obtained from the duration of twilight graph from the time of meridian transit of the Sun; and for the time of ending of evening twilight, add it to the time of meridian transit.
-The LMT of meridian transit never differs by more than 16.4m (approximately) from 1200.
+The LMT of meridian transit never differs by more than 16.4^m (approximately) from 1200.
 The actual time on any date can be determined from the almanac.

-1911.
+1711.
 Moonrise and Moonset

 Finding the time of moonrise and moonset is similar to finding the time of sunrise and sunset, with one important difference.
 Because of the Moon's rapid change of declination, and its fast eastward motion relative to the Sun, the time of moonrise and moonset varies considerably from day to day.
-These changes of position on the celestial sphere are continuous, as moonrise and moonset occur successively at various longitudes around the Earth.
-Therefore, the change in time is distributed over all longitudes.
+These changes of position on the celestial sphere are continuous and complex.
 For precise results, it would be necessary to compute the time of the phenomena at any given place by lengthy complex calculation.
 For ordinary purposes of navigation, however, it is sufficiently accurate to interpolate between consecutive moonrises or moonsets at the Greenwich meridian.
 Since apparent motion of the Moon is westward, relative to an observer on the Earth, interpolation in west longitude is between the phenomenon on the given date and the following one.
 In east longitude it is between the phenomenon on the given date and the preceding one.

-To find the time of moonrise or moonset in the Nautical Almanac, enter the daily-page table with latitude, and extract the LMT for the tabulated latitude next smaller than the observer's latitude (unless this is an exact tabulated value).
+To find the time of moonrise or moonset in the Nautical Almanac, enter the daily pages table with latitude and extract the LMT for the tabulated latitude next smaller than the observer's latitude (unless this is an exact tabulated value).
 Apply a correction from table I of almanac page xxxii to interpolate for latitude, determining the sign of the correction by inspection.
 Repeat this procedure for the day following the given date, if in west longitude; or for the day preceding, if in east longitude.
 Using the difference between these two times, and the longitude, enter table II of the almanac on the same page and take out the correction.
 Apply this correction to the LMT of moonrise or moonset at the Greenwich meridian on the given date to find the LMT at the position of the observer.
 The sign to be given the correction is such as to make the corrected time fall between the times for the two dates between which interpolation is being made.
 This is nearly always positive (+) in west longitude and negative (-) in east longitude.
 Convert the corrected LMT to ZT.